Seicrypto/gotorcontroller/README.md

 # gocontroller

-A functions package to control torcontroller on Debian or docker container.
+A Golang functions package to control torcontroller on Debian or docker container.